StonedEdge/Retro-Lite-CM4/README.md

 d) Retro Lite Button Daughterboard

-Gerbers to be ordered from your board house of choice will be uploaded at a later date.
+Gerbers to be ordered from your board house of choice have now been uploaded!
+Recommended to use JLCPCB for fast turnaround using their 4-layer service.

 -------------------------------------------------------------------------------------------------------

 ### BOM (Bill of Materials)
-Link to the BoM will be added at a later stage.
-Total BoM to build the Retro Lite CM4 exceeds $250 USD for a single unit, more if you machine the case in aluminum.
+Preliminary BOMs for all 4 PCBs have been added including cost.
+You will have to source your own parts however most can be found on Digikey/Mouser.

 -------------------------------------------------------------------------------------------------------
 ### New Revision Features